 For a good shell that's easy to remove, consider a SnugTop.
-It uses a J-hook style installation that works like a clamp—no drilling.
+It uses a J-hook-style installation that works like a clamp—no drilling.

-The other benefit with this brand is that their tops are very custom fit, meaning the base rails of the shell are a contoured fit, not flat, so you will actually feel the shell fit in place when you set it on the bed.
+The other benefit of this brand is that their tops are very custom fit, meaning the base rails of the shell are a contoured fit, not flat, so you will actually feel the shell fit in place when you set it on the bed.

 Their tops also have a bulb rubber seal built-in along the base rail, meaning there is no seal to have to re-do when you remove and reinstall the shell.

 A Leer brand top has a rubber seal and J-hooks as well, although their J-hooks are a little different.
-Most manufactures require a foam tape to be installed along the base rails to seal the shell to the bed.
+Most manufacturers require a foam tape to be installed along the base rails to seal the shell to the bed.

 If that tape is not replaced when the shell is removed, it will leak after you reinstall it.
 Either one of these brands of shells will weigh between 150 to 200 lbs, depending on how large your truck is.

-Pro-Tip: Ask for the Boards the Shell Was Shipped On
+Pro Tip: Ask for the Boards the Shell Was Shipped On

 A good tip to remember if you plan on removing a shell after you buy it is to ask the dealer for the boards that the shell is shipped with, that way if you do remove it, you can reuse those boards when you set it on the ground for storage.

 These boards typically get tossed out or recycled, so the dealer should not have a problem just giving them to you.
-Remember too that a lot of truck shells now have what they call wrap-rails-for a nice custom-fit look.
+Remember too that a lot of truck shells now have what they call wrap rails for a nice custom-fit look.
 They can easily be damaged, so having these shipping boards really helps.

 Removing Hard Lid Covers